-The playground equipment at the side of the Spencer Building was designed and created for children in our Toddler, Preschool, PreK and Kindergarten classes and should be used solely by them to ensure safety.
+The playground equipment at the side of the Spencer Building was designed and created for children in our Toddler, Preschool, and PreK classes and should be used solely by them to ensure safety.

-The playground area adjacent to our soccer field was designed and created for children 6 to 13 years of age.
+The playground area adjacent to our soccer field was designed and created for children 5 to 13 years of age.
 To ensure their safety and the safety of others, no student may use the equipment unless supervised by teachers or parents.
 At the end of the school day, following the departure of students for the day, parents and children may take advantage of the playgrounds for social interaction.
 Parents should park in the main lot for after-school outdoor play in the playground.
+The front of the EDS campus is NOT a playground and should not be treated as such at the start or end of the school day.